 Making the Decision

 The main downside to debris and leaf covers is the time they take to take off and put back on.
-If you have a pool that is particularly prone to a high level of leaves and debris, and, especially if you generally only use your pool at weekends, then a mesh cover can make sense.
+If you have a swimming pool that is particularly prone to a high level of leaves and debris, and, especially if you generally only use your pool at weekends, then a mesh cover can make sense.

 However, you could also consider double dipping and do both – use a leaf and debris mesh cover over the top of your solar pool cover.